Klipsch updates Reference speaker series to blow other tower designs away

 Along with the upgrades outlined above, Klipsch has also updated the binding posts at the back of the speakers to aluminum on the Reference Premiere series, and metallic-coated on the Reference line.
 The non-Dolby Atmos towers include a set of output jacks near the top of the cabinets so you can neatly add a set of dedicated height surround modules without seeing the cables dangling down the back of the speakers.

 All models are available to buy now directly from Klipsch and its retailer partners.
-Reference models come in ebony finishes only, while Reference Premier models come in ebony and walnut finishes.
+Reference models come in ebony finishes only, while Reference Premiere models come in ebony and walnut finishes.